Rhode Island Felony Charging Process

 This typically occurs when the parties reach an agreement on a pretrial disposition before felony charges are elevated from District to Superior Court, or where the defendant, because of new felony charges initially filed in District Court, is accused of violating his Superior Court probation.

 If you are charged with felony offenses in Rhode Island, you need an experienced criminal defense attorney in your corner immediately.
-Contact Rhode Island Defense Criminal Lawyer John L. Calcagni III and the Law Office of John L. Calcagni III today for a free at (401) 351-5100 or send a message to schedule a free consultation.
+Contact Rhode Island Criminal Defense Lawyer John L. Calcagni, III from the Law Office of John L. Calcagni, III today at (401) 351-5100 to schedule a free consultation.